puneetvashisht/ust-global-oct2020/README.md

     Nested Component
         - Parent and child components
-        - Pass values from parent to child using  [] - property binding Single Page Application
+        - Pass values from parent to child using  [] - property binding
+        - Pass values from child to parent () - event binding Single Page Application
         - How to it in Angular